Working Across the First District for YOU!

 On this day in 1836, Philip Sublett nominated Sam Houston for president of the Republic of Texas.
 Sublett, a Kentucky native, had participated in the battle of Nacogdoches in 1832 and was a delegate to the conventions of 1832 and 1833.
 In 1835 he was elected chairman of the San Augustine Committee of Safety and Correspondence.
 On October 6 he submitted a resolution appointing Houston commander-in-chief of the forces of San Augustine and Nacogdoches until the Consultation should meet.
 Sublett was commissioned lieutenant colonel in October and in December 1835 was present at the siege of Bexar.
 He returned to his farm east of San Augustine after the battle of Concepción.
 Sam Houston resided in Sublett's home while recuperating from wounds received at San Jacinto.
 Sublett died in San Augustine on February 25, 1850.
 (TSHA)

 Dealing with federal agencies can be complicated, and my office is here to help.
 If you need help with Social Security, the IRS, passport renewals, the VA, or other federal agencies – please do not hesitate to reach out to my office by calling (903) 561-6349 or visiting my website by clicking HERE.
-It is an honor to be your voice in Congress.

 With gratitude,

-Nathaniel Moran Member of Congress
+Member of Congress

 Answer to Last Week's Texas Trivia Question ⬇️